jasonwarta/.bash_config/README.md

 . ~/.bash_config/index.sh
 ```

 By default, local settings will be loaded from the `local_settings` directory at the root of this repo.
-This folder can be changed by editing the `LOCAL_SETTINGS` variable in `index.sh`.
+This folder can be changed by editing the `LOCAL_SETTINGS` variable, found in `index.sh`.